IntelRealSense/librealsense/examples/hello-realsense/readme.md

 ## Code Overview

-First, we include the Intel® RealSense™ Cross-Platform API.
+First, we include the RealSense™ Cross-Platform API.
 All but advanced functionality is provided through a single header:
 ```cpp
 #include <librealsense2/rs.hpp> // Include RealSense Cross Platform API